-In February 2016, the FASB issued a new leasing standard that increases transparency and comparability among organizations by, among other things, requiring lessees to recognize lease assets and lease liabilities on the balance sheet and requiring both lessees and lessors to disclose expanded qualitative and quantitative information about leasing arrangements.
-Lessor accounting will remain substantially similar to current U.S. GAAP but with some changes to conform and align guidance with the new lessee guidance and other areas within U.S. GAAP, such as Accounting Standards Codification Topic 606, Revenue from Contracts with Customers.
-The new leasing standard requires modified retrospective adoption, with elective reliefs, and becomes effective for public business entities for annual and interim periods in fiscal years beginning after December 15, 2018.
+In February 2016, the FASB issued ASU 2016-02 ASC Topic 842 Leases ("ASC Topic 842").
+ASC Topic 842 is a new leasing standard that increases transparency and comparability among organizations by, among other things, requiring lessees to recognize most lease assets and lease liabilities on the balance sheet and requiring both lessees and lessors to disclose expanded qualitative and quantitative information about leasing arrangements.
+This new leasing standard requires modified retrospective adoption for all leases existing at, or entered into after, the date of the initial application, with an option to use certain elective transition reliefs.
+ASC Topic 842 becomes effective for public business entities for annual and interim periods in fiscal years beginning after December 15, 2018.
+Early adoption of this standard is permitted.
 We expect to adopt this new standard on January 1, 2019.
-We are still in the process of evaluating the financial impact from adopting this standard on our consolidated financial statements.
+We are in the preliminary stages of the assessment phase and are in the process of identifying potential contracts and transactions subject to the provisions of the standard so that we may assess the financial impact of adopting this standard on our consolidated financial statements and related disclosures.
+Further, we are in the preliminary stages of assessing the changes in controls, processes and accounting policies that are necessary to implement this standard.